sgarciav/ros2_playground/behavior_trees/README.md

 # Example: Behavior Trees

-[Behavior Trees](https://www.behaviortree.dev/) are your best friend for replacing your finite state machine.
+[Behavior Trees](https://www.behaviortree.dev/) are your best friend for implementing your finite state machine.
+Essentially, it's a lovely interface that wraps all your ROS Actions and provides an easy way to organize them as needed.
+This allows for a robust and modular implementation of the behaviors of interest.

 ## First Time: Main .env file